What is Lake Art? Prints, Canvas Wall Art & Freshwater Style

 A freshwater definition

-Lake art is artwork inspired by freshwater places, reflected light, quiet coves, wooded banks, wildlife, lake houses, cabins, docks, and life near the water.
-At Lakehouse Portrait Co., lake art appears as ready-to-hang canvas prints and archival fine art prints created from original artwork.
+Lake art is artwork inspired by freshwater places: reflected color, quiet coves, wooded banks, wildlife, lake houses, cabins, docks, and life near the water.
+At Lakehouse Portrait Co., it means original freshwater artwork made from close observation and offered as ready-to-hang canvas prints or archival fine art prints for real rooms.

-Filtered light and wooded bank lake art with freshwater color
+Wooded bank lake art with freshwater color and filtered shade

 Lake art is not only a wide view from the dock.
 Sometimes it is the green under the bank, the reflected color, or the little thing you almost missed.